Setting up USPS by Endicia for Shipping

 Symptom: Returned quotes on the storefront don’t match what is displayed on the USPS postage calculator.

 Depending on the size of the package, USPS could be assessing a fee using its dimensional weight or balloon weight.
 Packages that are larger than the length plus girth limits can be charged an oversized rate.

 If you’re using our older USPS integration, and Package size is not set to “Large”, package dimensions aren’t submitted when requesting quotes, so if the package has a larger dimensional weight than the actual weight, the returned quote will be too low.

 - Physical dimensions aren't defined for the product.
 Some real-time shipping providers require these in order to provide your customers with an accurate shipping quote during checkout.
 Typically, the narrowest dimension should be set as the factoring dimension in your physical dimension settings.

 Symptom: Certain services completely fail to return a quote.

 In this instance, it would trigger an error in the store logs when making the quote request.
 There’s no error reporting on the storefront for this, so there would just be the absence of a First-Class Mail quote.

-The package might be exceeding the limits for that service.
+The package might be exceeding the limits of that service.
 For example, if your product weighs 4 ounces, and a shopper adds 4 of them to the cart, the combined weight is 16 ounces, and would not qualify for First-Class Mail.

 The origin zip code may be wrong or incomplete.
-Where possible, use the full nine digit zip code for your origin address in the Shipping Manager.
+Where possible, use the full nine-digit zip code for your origin address in the Shipping Manager.

 The destination address or country may fall outside of that particular service's specific service area.